Logic-py/python-template/README.md

 ### Workflow File

-The CI workflow is defined in `.github/workflows/ci_check_release.yml`.
+The main CI workflow is defined in `.github/workflows/main.yml`.

 ## Dependencies